hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/replace-textures.md

 This is non-destructive: the materials in your project are not modified.

 :::warning
-Material located inside animations are not currently supported:
+Materials located inside animations are not currently supported:
 The textures contained inside those animations will not be replaced.
 :::